johsteffens/beth/README.md

 ## License

-The source code in this project is licensed under the Apache 2.0 License.
+The source code in this repository is licensed under the Apache 2.0 License.

 *Copyright (C) 2017, 2018 Johannes B. Steffens johannes.b.steffens@gmail.com.*